 Download and print the Grants and Scholarships Poster.
 Use this poster as a quick reference to all of the AAAF's grant and scholarship opportunities.
 Print on your own 11x17 paper or take it to a local quick printer.

-- Now Available!
-AAAF Scholarship Program – Funding ranges from $500 to $5,000 for qualified AuD, PhD, and AuD/PhD students.
-If you are interested in partnering with the Foundation to create your own endowed or named scholarship, please call the Foundation office at 703.226.1049.
+- AAAF Scholarship Program – Funding ranges from $500 to $5,000 for qualified AuD, PhD, and AuD/PhD students.
+If you are interested in partnering with the Foundation to create your own endowed or named scholarship, please call the Foundation office at 703.226.1048.
 Applications are due April 30 annually.

 - Now Available!
-Endowed Lecture Series - The AAA Foundation supports three endowed lectures at AudiologyNOW! on topics that are increasingly important in the audiology field: workplace management, pediatrics, and tinnitus.
+Foundation Lecture Series - The AAA Foundation supports three annual lectures at AudiologyNOW! on topics that are increasingly important in the audiology field: workplace management, pediatrics, and tinnitus.
+(View a history of the lecture series here.)

 - Improving Patient Care Through Innovation in Workplace Management Lecture - Held annually at AudiologyNOW!, this lecture focuses on practical skills for audiologists in a variety of

 practice settings who strive to improve audiology treatment delivery.
-In 2014, Jen Shirkani, MA, of Penumbra Group will present Strategic Applications of Emotional Intelligence on Thursday, March 27 from 3:00-6:00pm ET.
-The lecture (.3 CEUs/ABA Tier 1) is available live and on-demand through March 31, 2015 at eAudiology.
+View Strategic Applications of Emotional Intelligenceby Jen Shirkani, MA, of Penumbra Group on-demand (.3 CEUs/ABA Tier 1) through March 31, 2015 at eAudiology.
 Philanthropic support provided by Phonak LLC.

 Marion Downs Lecture in Pediatric Audiology - This annual lecture series at AudiologyNOW!® offers cutting edge presentations from experts in the field of pediatric audiology.
-The 2014 lecture, Biological Assessment in Audiology: Spotlight on Auditory Processing and Hearing in Noise will be presented by Dr. Nina Kraus of Northwestern University on Friday, March 28 from 10:00-11:30am ET.
-The lecture (.15 CEUs) is available live and on-demand through March 31, 2015 at eAudiology.
+View Biological Assessment in Audiology: Spotlight on Auditory Processing and Hearing in Noise presented by Dr. Nina Kraus of Northwestern University on-demand (15 CEUs) through March 31, 2015 at eAudiology.
 Philanthropic support provided by The Oticon Foundation.

-- Topics in Tinnitus Lecture - This year's lecture, Phantom Sound of Tinnitus: Human Brain Imaging, Animal Models and Therapy will be presented by Dr. Richard Salvi of the University at Buffalo on Friday, March 28 from 3:00-6:00pm ET.
-The lecture (.3 CEUs/ABA Tier 1) is available live and on-demand through March 31, 2015 at eAudiology.
+- Topics in Tinnitus Lecture - Delving into the field of tinnitus research, this year's annual lecture at AudiologyNOW!, Phantom Sound of Tinnitus: Human Brain Imaging, Animal Models and Therapy, presented by Dr. Richard Salvi of the University at Buffalo can be viewed on-demand (.3 CEUs/ABA Tier 1) through March 31, 2015 at eAudiology.
 Philanthropic support provided by Widex.

-- James Jerger Future Leaders of Audiology Conference (JFLAC) - This meeting, held at the Academy's Reston, VA office, offers 12 midcareer audiologists the oppotunity to develop leadership skills, dicuss future profession-focused "hot topics," and learn about this history of audiology and the Academy.
-Philanthopic support provided by Siemens Hearing Instruments (Platinum Supporter) and The Oticon Foundation (Silver Supporter).
+- James Jerger Future Leaders of Audiology Conference (JFLAC) - This meeting, held at the Academy's Reston, VA office, offers 12 midcareer audiologists the opportunity to develop leadership skills, discuss future profession-focused "hot topics," and learn about this history of audiology and the Academy.

 - Member Assistance Program (MAP) – The Member Assistance Program (MAP) began in 2005 as an effort to support Gulf Coast audiologists who wished to attend AudiologyNOW! but had suffered financial hardship due to Hurricanes Katrina and Rita.
 Expanded into an annual initiative, the MAP provides AudiologyNOW! travel stipends and convention travel support to audiologists experiencing financial hardship for personal, health, or other reasons.
 Applications are due in January each year.
 Philanthropic support provided by Auban, Inc. and Oaktree Products, Inc.